Local SEO vs. Organic SEO for Auto Dealerships

 Local SEO involves searches with a location.
 Here’s a quick example of what the different search queries could look like.

 The search engine (Google, Bing, or Yahoo) reacts differently to a local search than it does to an organic search.
 A local search pulls up map listings and nearby business websites.
 An organic search skips the map results and shows sites that rank nationally.

 When determining whether a search query will pull an organic or local result, it’s about the intent of the search as perceived by the search engine.
 Is the user looking for general info or something in a specific location?

 If you’re debating between trying to rank for local or organic SEO, our best nugget of advice is to keep it local.
 Of course you want to be found both locally and organically, but we recommend letting your original equipment manufacturer (OEM) worry about covering the generic organic searches.
 Most local SEO efforts double as organic SEO efforts anyway, so concentrating on local SEO will not hurt your organic listings.

 Focus on the following five local SEO checkpoints, and both your local SEO and your organic SEO will improve.

 Your dealership name, address, and phone number (NAP) should be exactly the same on your website, Google map listing, social channels, and any business directories you are listed on.

 Search engines will detect even the slightest variation between listings, so be very meticulous in keeping them all the same.
-You can keep track of all your listings and their consistency by using a free tool called Moz Local.
+You can keep track of all your listings and their consistency by using a tool called Moz Local.

 2. Website Content